Debbie Dent wore pastel pink on the day the whole world went straight to hell.

 That morning she came to the coffee shop where I worked.
 Batting her fake eyelashes, she humble bragged about her lavish vacation on Bora Bora.

 I remember wondering who even goes to Bora Bora anymore these days.

 I remember wincing when she stage-whispered.
 “Lord, I don’t know what I’d do if I had to eke out a living scraping up people’s crumbs and leftovers for a living every day”

-That’s how we wound up as petty rivals all though middle and high school.
+That’s how we wound up as petty rivals all through middle and high school.
 At least, that’s how I remember it.

 From time to time, she came to the café, spitefully strutting her stuff and I’d laugh a bitterly on the inside.

 It’s been five years since she last threw shade at me from her high horse in the café.
-Coated by moss, Debbie’s pastel pink has turned a mottled yellow green.
+Coated by moss, Debbie’s pastel pink has turned a mottled yellow-green.
 It’s the same moss that covers patches of her skin and has turned the sclerae of her eyes green.
-It also rotted her mouth, turning her teeth and tongue to an icky charcoal.
+It also rotted her mouth, turning her teeth and tongue to icky charcoal.

 They’re harmless.
 Mostly.
 We leave them alone, let them live like beasts out in the wild.

 Sometimes though, they become either violent or weird.
 Like Debbie.